KatherineMichel/portfolio/doc/2024-recap.md

 I had countless hours of fun playing these when I was a kid.

-We face-timed while they opened the box.
+We FaceTimed while they opened the box.
 They immediately began playing and loved them.

 ### Side Car Social